mikemilio/find-the-neighbours/README.md

 The TwemojiMozilla.ttf file is essential for showing the flags in the game.

-The game is played by running the html file on a local server (e.g. with Live Srever installed in Visual Studio Code)
+The game is played by double-clicking the html file.